ummels/fontaxes/README.markdown

 fontaxes - Additional font axes for LaTeX
 =========================================

-The fontaxes package adds several new font axes on top of the New Font Selection Scheme (NFSS).
-In particular, it splits the shape axis into a primary and a secondary shape axis, and it adds three new axes to deal with the different figure versions, offered by many professional fonts.
+The fontaxes package adds several new font axes on top of LaTeX's New Font Selection Scheme.
+In particular, it splits the shape axis into a primary and a secondary shape axis, and it adds three new axes to deal with the different figure versions offered by many professional fonts.

 Usage
 -----